prehensile/cv/cv.md

 This time was also marked by artistic collaborations.
 Highlights include work with [Dora Garcia](https://twentythreemillionstories.org/) and [Crystal Bennes](https://www.crystalbennes.com/portfolio/when-computers-were-women/), and experimental theatre projects leading to [The Body](https://nigelandlouise.com/The-Body) at the Barbican in 2015 — "[a seat-shaking, soul-searching techno-futurist experience](https://www.theguardian.com/stage/2015/nov/22/the-body-review-barbican)" which won that year's Oxford Samuel Beckett Theatre Trust Award.

 Sometimes these threads come together.
-In 2013, I collaborated on [a magical talking tahrone](http://elkworks.co.uk/throne) for a Christmas event at Kensington Palace.
-In 2019, I [investigated technologies](https://motherultimate.com/projects/theatre) to track audiences and create personalised moments during a show with legendary immersive theatre company Punchdrunk.
+In 2013, I collaborated on [a magical talking throne](http://elkworks.co.uk/throne) for a Christmas event at Kensington Palace.
+In 2019, I [worked with](https://motherultimate.com/projects/theatre) legendary immersive theatre company Punchdrunk to investigate technologies for tracking audiences and creating personalised moments during a show.

 ### The Design Agency Years
 #### 2004 — 2008